 The professor’s voice was dim and pleasant In its monotony of steady knowledge Made me wish I had the same steadiness in everything: beliefs, ideas, expression.
 You know, the overall impression one gives away.

 That title should actually be “United in October” because that’s when the academic year starts here, and that’s my main reference in this poem.
 But, since it IS November and this is my original Poem-A-Day month, the title is what it is.
 Today is Tuesday and as tradition has it, Robert gives two prompts for poetry.

 The prompts for today are United poem and Divided poem.
 Here is the …

-Every first school day was like a comeback
+United Poem Every first school day was like a comeback From another life.

 Earlier today I took time to read through what I’ve managed to create last February and was actually impressed.
 Some of the pieces were rather nice, irrespective of the fact that my memory over that month said just the opposite.
 You may check the Blogger blog created on the event and see action unrolling there, too.
 Click to read introductions of the people who participate, for example.
 I know, too much clicking and blogreading is no good at the end, for all that is just another method of procrastination.
 That’s why I prefer to stick to their Tumblr profile.